Rashmi-Wijenayaka/learn-kubernetes/README.md

 # learn-kubernetes
 ### We can run each compenent separately using docker.
 It means run each services with its own dependencies in separate containers.
 Containers are completely isolate environments.
 Containers are running instance of images.
+### Whole process of automatically deploying and manage containers known as container orchestration.
+### Kubernetes is a container orchestration technology that manages and deploys thousands od containers in a cluster.
+### A node is a worker machine and that is where containers will be launched.
+### A cluster is a set of grouped works together.
+### The master watches over the nodes in the cluster and is responsible for the actual orcherstration of containers on the worker node.